charwking/movie-club/README.md

 # movie-club

+**ARCHIVED** Movie Club had a good run, but as of 2019-11-30, it's been archived.
+So long, and thanks for all the fish!

+## General

 Yup, I belong to a movie club with my friends from work.
 Oh, and most of us are developers.
 So why are we drawing paper slips from a box to determine which movie we're going to watch next?
 Lame.
 This web-app is an attempt to remedy that.

 ## Questions?
 Issues?
 Feedback?